falkr/ttm4115/pages/deliveries-i2.md

-# Delivery I2

-## Feedback on T2
+# Feedback on Version 2

+* This is an individual delivery, each student has to deliver their own solution.
-Provide feedback to the T2 delivery of another team.
+* Focus is on reflection and providing feedback on the system specification of another team.

 * Address all relevant issues you find.
-* Be guided by the [criteria given for T2](deliveries-t2.html).
-* Discuss any clarifications or additions to the grading criteria on Piazza.
 * Pay extra attention on the team's request for comments and feedback.
 * See if you agree or disagree with their own evaluation.
 * Try to be as direct as possible.